MartynaIwaniec/hangmanUG/README.md

 After you choose a category, you can start guessing!
 Good luck!

-- Last thing you should know is that if you choose a wrong option by mistake, you can always go back by typing **wstecz**!
+- The last thing you should know is that if you choose the wrong option by mistake, you can always go back by typing **wstecz**!